 - January 10th to February 7th 2019: applications for Master's degrees (applicants holding a foreign degree)

-- from the end of January to mid-March 2019: for applications in first year of Bachelor's degree through Parcoursup
+- from the end of January to mid-March 2019: applications for first year of Bachelor's degree through Parcoursup

 - May 2nd to 22nd 2019: applications for Bachelor's degrees (applicants holding a French or a foreign degree) and Master's degrees (applicants with a French degree).

 Any application submitted outside of the recruitment campaigns will not be reviewed.